ZePedroResende/MMB/README.md

  You need:
   1 - twitter account bounded to a cell phone number

-  2 - API keys that you get at [dev.twitter.com]
+  2 - API keys that you get at dev.twitter.com

+  3 - Put the keys in the file DM.hs in each corresponding camp

-  3 - ghci installed (if you are in windows you probable need a c compiler)
+  4 - ghci installed (if you are in windows you probable need a c compiler)

-  4 - cabal update
+  5 - cabal update

-  5 - cabal install http-conduit authenticate-oauth old-time timers Control.Concurrent.Suspend.Lifted
+  6 - cabal install http-conduit authenticate-oauth old-time timers Control.Concurrent.Suspend.Lifted

 #How to use
 ----------------------------------------------------------------------------